On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Introduction

 \subsection{An analysis of data from the Chandra $X$-ray observatory}

-Throughout this manuscript, we consider data from the Chandra $X$-ray observatory to demonstrate the practical implications of our findings in scientific research and illustrate their implementation.
+In this manuscript, we consider data from the Chandra $X$-ray observatory to demonstrate the practical implications of our findings in scientific research and illustrate their implementation.

 The Chandra $X$-ray Observatory is an $X$-ray telescope orbiting the Earth since its launch in 1999.
 It captures and probes $X$-rays from astronomical sources over a wide wavelength range.
-The analysis of $X$-ray spectra obtained with Chandra provides crucial information about the chemical composition, temperature, distance from the Earth, and other features of astronomical sources.
-In this manuscript, we consider an $X$-ray spectrum relevant to the study of RT Cru, a star belonging to a rare class of $X$-ray-emitting symbiotic systems.
+The analysis of $X$-ray spectra obtained with Chandra provides information about the chemical composition, temperature, distance from the Earth, and other features of astronomical sources.
+Below, we consider an $X$-ray spectrum relevant to the study of RT Cru, a star belonging to a rare class of $X$-ray-emitting symbiotic systems.
 The origin of these systems remains poorly understood, making RT Cru a target of significant astronomical interest.

 While previous studies made important contributions in the study of RT Cru \citep[e.g.,][]{luna,vinay}, many questions have remained unaddressed due to substantial background contamination in the $15-20\r{A}$ (Angstroms) range.
-In astronomy, the term `background' refers to the combined signal of all astrophysical and cosmic sources, which are not those we aim to study.
-When analyzing data with significant background, accurate modeling of its distribution is crucial.
+In astronomy, the term `background' refers to the combined signal of all astrophysical sources, which are not those we aim to study.
+When analyzing data with a significant background component, accurate modeling of its distribution is crucial.
 For RT Cru, \citet[][]{zhang} conducted a comprehensive statistical analysis to validate and recalibrate proposed background models using `source-free spectra' -- that is, data collected in an off-source region of the detector.
-Our present analysis examines a subset of the data used in their study; it consists of a source-free spectrum in the $14.6-17.4\r{A}$ range.
-In this region, the hypothesized uniform background model was rejected, and a linear correction for it was recommended.
-The analysis in this manuscript demonstrates the efficacy of the proposed methods in validating and complementing such findings.
+Our present analysis examines a subset of the data used in their study; it consists of a source-free spectrum in the $14.6-17.4\r{A}$ range. \sara{Given the high resolution of the detector, the original dataset is unbinned; however, since the study of high-resolution $X$-ray spectra is typically conducted by binning the data \citep[e.g.,][]{luna,karovska2010,bonamente}, we choose to discretize the spectrum in 750 bins.
+As shown in Fig. \ref{fig:RTCru_spectrum}, the bins average approximately seven counts, with many containing fewer than five counts.
+Such a choice allows us to demonstrate how the methods proposed in this manuscript can be used to test models for both low-resolution and sparsely binned high-resolution spectra while warning practitioners about their limitations. }